This article was originally posted on the Atlassian community.

 replica.description = entity.description

-method in Exalate for Freshdesk since HTML is supported by default.
-So you can replace the replica for both descriptions and comments with this snippet.
+replica.comments = entity.commentsThis is an alternative to using the stripHtml method in Exalate for Freshdesk since HTML is supported by default.
+Replace the replica for both descriptions and comments with this snippet.

-Fresdesk Incoming
+Freshdesk Incoming

-entity.attachments = attachmentHelper.mergeAttachments(issue, replica)
+entity.attachments = attachmentHelper.mergeAttachments(entity, replica)

 Summing Up